etiennebr/rstdocs/optpreproc.rst

 :math:`PAN_{smooth}` is the panchromatic image smoothed with a kernel to fit the multi-spectral image scale.

-Here is a simple example of how to use the application:
+Here is a simple example of how to use the *BundleToPerfectSensor*
+application:

 ::